lit/lit/dev-docs/design/how-lit-html-works.md

 EventPart._$setValue(() => render(counterUi(1), container));
 ```

+The DOM mutation caused by `_$setValue` differs per `Part` type:

 #### ChildPart.\_$setValue

-Setting a value on a ChildPart occurs whenever the authored template has a dynamic expression in child part position, and the value is whatever has been passed into the tagged template literal expression.
+Setting a value on a `ChildPart` occurs whenever the authored template has a dynamic expression in child part position, and the value is whatever has been passed into the tagged template literal expression.

-Some examples of authored templates that all result in rendering `<div>hi</div>` via a ChildPart:
+Some examples of authored templates that all result in rendering `<div>hi</div>` via a `ChildPart`:

 - `` html`<div>${"hi"}</div>` ``, sets the string literal value `"hi"` on the child part.
 - `` html`<div>${html`hi`}</div>` ``, sets the TemplateResult value `` html`<p>Hi</p>` `` on the child part.
 - `` html`<div>${['h', 'i']}</div>` ``, sets the iterable on the child part.
 - `` html`<div>${document.createTextNode('hi')}</div>` ``, sets the Text node on the child part.

 At a very high level, `ChildPart` tracks the last value it was updated with via `_$committedValue`, skipping any work if the passed value is equal to the last committed value.
-This is how ChildParts diff changes at the value level.
+This is how `ChildPart`s diff changes at the value level.
 If the `value` being set on the ChildPart is not the same as `_$committedValue`, then the value is processed (differently based on the type) into a Node or Nodes and is committed to the DOM.
 Then the `value` is set on `_$committedValue` so the following `_$setValue` call can omit additional work if the value is unchanged.

 Primitive values set on a `ChildPart`, (`null`, `undefined`, `boolean`, `number`, `string`, `symbol`, or `bigint`), create or update a Text node.
 Committing a text node is done in `_commitText`, which is also where text sanitization occurrs.

-If the value is a `TemplateResult`, then ChildPart executes `_commitTemplateResult` which renders that `TemplateResult` into the ChildPart, [creating and updating](#2b-create) that `TemplatResult`.
+If the value is a `TemplateResult`, then ChildPart executes `_commitTemplateResult` which renders that `TemplateResult` into the `ChildPart`, [preparing](#2i-prepare), [creating](#2ii-create) and [updating](#2iii-update) that `TemplateResult`.

-If the value is a Node, the the ChildPart clears any previously rendered nodes and inserts the Node value directly.
+If the value is a Node, then the `ChildPart` clears any previously rendered nodes and inserts the Node value directly.

 #### AttributePart.\_$setValue

-In the single binding attribute value case such as `` html`<input value=${...}>` ``, an `AttributePart` also uses `_$committedValue` to not do extra work.
+In the single binding attribute value case such as `` html`<input value=${...}>` ``, an `AttributePart` also uses `_$committedValue` to diff against previously committed values and not do wasteful work.
 Values are committed by calling `this.element.setAttribute(name, value)`.

 `AttributePart` also handles the more complex cases with multiple bindings in attribute value position: `` html`<div class="${...} static-class ${...}"></div>` ``.
 Multiple values are also committed with a `setAttribute` call after the values are evaluated and joined together.